 Müllers is a UK based charity which dates back to 1834 and was founded by George Müller.
 Our mission is to bring prayer and care together to transform lives and shape communities.
 For more details on our history see ‘Our History’.

 Müllers is a working name of the George Müller Charitable Trust which is a registered charity (Registered Charity no. 1066832) and a limited company registered in England and Wales (Company no. 3471812).
-Our registered office is Müller House, 7 Cotham Park, Bristol, BS6 6DA.
-This includes The George Müller Museum, which has a separate website and social media platforms.
+Our registered office is 45-47 Loft House, College Road, Bristol, BS7 9FG.
+This includes The George Müller Museum, which has separate social media platforms.

 We value each individual who interacts with Müllers and we take your privacy seriously as we know it is very important to you.
 We aim to be as clear as possible about how and why we use your information.
 The following policy sets out how we collect, use and store your personal data.
 If your questions are not fully answered by the information below, please contact us: